Skip to content

 Causative agent

-Presence of GBS ST283 was reported in freshwater fish, in particular farmed fish, in Southeast Asian countries with prevalence reported to be ranging from 12.5% to 100%.
-In 2015, GBS ST283 caused a major invasive foodborne outbreak involving at least 146 people in Singapore.
-Epidemiological investigations showed that the outbreak had a strong link with the consumption of raw freshwater fish and this has led to a ban in the use of raw freshwater fish in all ready-to-eat raw fish dishes in Singapore since December 2015.
-Thereafter, invasive GBS ST283 disease has also been reported in other countries and areas in and around Southeast Asia including the Mainland China, Hong Kong SAR, Lao People’s Democratic Republic, Thailand, and Vietnam.
+Presence of ST283 was reported in freshwater fish (in particular farmed fish) in Southeast Asian countries.
+In 2015, ST283 caused a major invasive foodborne outbreak associated with consumption of raw freshwater fish affecting at least 146 people in Singapore, and this outbreak has led to a ban in ready-to-eat raw fish dish provision in Singapore since December 2015.
+Thereafter, invasive GBS ST283 disease has also been reported in Singapore and other Asian countries/areas including Mainland China, Hong Kong, Laos, Thailand, Vietnam and Myanmar, while very few cases have been reported beyond these areas.

-Invasive GBS infection may present as sepsis, meningitis, septic arthritis, infective endocarditis and even death.
+Invasive GBS ST283 infection may present as sepsis, meningitis, septic arthritis, infective endocarditis and even death.

 Mode of transmission

-Generally speaking, the elderlies and immunocompromised people may be at higher risk.
+In general, the elderlies, pregnant women, infants and young children and immunocompromised people may be at higher risk of infection.

 Management